vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 1. Set up a new data source with invalid contract address - should fail validations (Phase 2 - listening for invalid event ) (<a name="0082-ETHD-019" href="#0082-ETHD-019">0082-ETHD-019</a>)
 2. Data source returns incorrect data - raise an error via the TX RESULT event.
 The data source is expected to send a positive price for an asset BUT sends a negative value (<a name="0082-ETHD-020" href="#0082-ETHD-020">0082-ETHD-020</a>)
 3. Phase 2 - Set up a data source for listening to a particular event sent at a frequency of 2 secs.
 The oracle data source stops emitting events after emitting a couple of events.
 Raise and error via the TX RESULT event  if 5 consecutive events are missed - need to ratify / expand on this (<a name="0082-ETHD-021" href="#0082-ETHD-021">0082-ETHD-021</a>)
 4. Phase 2 - Create an oracle source listening for a particular event and specify an incorrect ABI format for the event.
-Proposal should fail validation and should throw an error (<a name="0082-ETHD-022" href="#0082-ETHD-022">0082-ETHD-022</a>)
+Proposal should fail validation and should return an error (<a name="0082-ETHD-022" href="#0082-ETHD-022">0082-ETHD-022</a>)
 5. Create an oracle that calls a read method of a smart contract and specify an incorrect ABI format for the event.
-Proposal should fail validation and should throw an error (<a name="0082-ETHD-023" href="#0082-ETHD-023">0082-ETHD-023</a>)
+Proposal should fail validation and should return an error (<a name="0082-ETHD-023" href="#0082-ETHD-023">0082-ETHD-023</a>)
 6. Will need some tests around consensus, will require setting up a network and having some nodes receive different values for the same oracle data point and testing that the oracle data point is/is not published depending on voting (<a name="0082-ETHD-024" href="#0082-ETHD-024">0082-ETHD-024</a>)
+7. Create 2 markets with exactly the same ethereum oracle data sources for termination and settlement.
+Verify that the data spec ID are the same and the data sources are ACTIVE.
+Now terminate and settlement Market1 using governance proposals.
+Now the status of the data sources should still be ACTIVE as MArket2 is still using them.

 ### API